lam2mo/haxcs/README.md

 be hard to take this project and adapt it to a different theme.

 If you are interested in extending it, feel free to fork and edit to your heart's content.
-You may of course submit a merge request if you think I would be interested in having your changes in my version; however, this is a project I am pursuing for my own amusement and satisfaction, so I am likely to be somewhat resistant to accepting others' changes to it.
+You may of course submit a pull request if you think I would be interested in having your changes in my version; however, this is a project I am pursuing for my own amusement and satisfaction, so I am likely to be somewhat resistant to accepting others' changes to it.